|

 "The plunder of the relics is a piece of painful history," declared Liu Chengshan, the deputy governor of Gansu, at Saturday's festivities.
 He said this had spurred mainland intellectuals to protect them.
 Now that China was stronger, it could protect its relics properly.

 The significance of the Mogao Caves has shifted with the times.
 From 1943, Chinese painters fleeing the Anti-Japanese war came to this remote spot and began copying the murals.
 Among the greatest was Zhang Daqian, who helped establish a fascination for non-Confucian imagery and the flowing lines of this early period.
+Since then, most Chinese art students have come here to spend a few months copying the murals.
+The influence is visible in the Socialist-era murals of many public buildings as well as tourist kitsch.
+The sacred Buddhist art is left out and replaced by images of flying maidens in Arabian costumes.

 Study of the manuscripts took place largely outside the mainland, during the 1960s and 1970s, including at the Chinese University of Hong Kong.
 Professor Jao Tsung-i, the founder of Dunhuang studies in Hong Kong, was one of those honoured during the ceremonies.